 3. Effective, engaging and positive instruction.

 Andrea’s approach to teaching is informed by her own studies in educational psychology, physiology, and neuroscience as well as established music education methods such as Dalcroze Eurhythmics, Orff-Schulwerk, Suzuki Piano, and Kodály.
 Andrea customizes and combines these approaches to teach in a manner that suits each student’s unique learning style so that they can understand concepts quickly and well.
 Andrea embraces the use of i-pad technology, youtube, games and storytelling to make lessons fun and relevant to students.
 Finally, Andrea takes great care to encourage and empower students in their piano learning.
-There are no rulers, put-downs or tears allowed here.
+Rulers used as punishment and negative “put-downs” are in-existent and Andrea tends to stress students’ personal achievements over relative achievements.